mantidproject/documents/Design/VATES/MantidHorace/syntax-proposal.md

 # Terminology

 Mantid has it's own analogues to Horace objects.
 Mantid *MDHistoWorkspaces* are equivalent to Horace *DND* objects.
 Mantid *MDEventWorkspaces* are equivalent to Horace *SQW* objects.
 One major difference highlighted [[1]] is that a *SQW* object is a *DND* object, where as *MDHistoWorkspaces* and *MDEventWorkspaces* are fundamentally different types.
-The do share some properties, and where the type of the Mantid n-d workspace is of no importance, we refer to them in a generic way as *MDWorkspaces*.
+The do share some properties, and where the type of the Mantid n-d workspace is of no importance; we refer to them in a generic way as *MDWorkspaces*.

 # Syntax